malevolentninja/codeSchool/MongoDB/theMagicalMarvels_MongoDB/Level_One.md

 ### 1.10 Bad Magic
-You're doing a great job inserting and querying data from the database.
+"You're doing a great job inserting and querying data from the database."

 * Occasionally, though, you may run into some bad data.